Create a tweet

 - Choose whether to publish your tweet right away or to schedule it for a specific day and time

-Note: Before you begin, make sure you’ve already added a Twitter account to Hootsuite.
-To learn more, see Add a Twitter account to Hootsuite.
+Make sure you’ve already added a Twitter account to Hootsuite.
+To learn more, see Add a Twitter account.

-- Select the Twitter profile you'd like to publish to under Post to.
+- Under Post to, select the Twitter profile you'd like to publish to.

 Note: Only one Twitter profile can be selected per post, and we don’t currently support Twitter polls.

-- Select the smiley face in the bottom left to add emojis.
+- Below the Text area, select the smiley face to add emojis.

-- To shorten a link, select Shorten with Ow.ly.
-All included links are shortened automatically.
-The full links remain visible in the New Post area while the post preview on the right displays the shortened links.
+- To shorten a link, below the Text area, select Shorten with Ow.ly.
+The full links remain visible in the Text area, while the post preview on the right displays the shortened link.

-- To add link tracking parameters, select Add tracking, select Ow.ly, and then select Custom.
+- To add link tracking parameters, below the Text area, select Add tracking, select Ow.ly, and then select Custom.
 Enter your campaign name, type, and value, and then select Apply.

-- Add one or more images, a GIF, or a video to your tweet by using one of the following options:
+- In the Media area, add one or more images, a GIF, or a video to your post.

 - Drag and drop files from your computer into the Media area.

-- To edit an image, add filters or make other adjustments to it, select Edit image.
+- To edit an image, add filters, or make other adjustments to it, select Edit image.
 For detailed instruction on using the image editor, see Work with images.

 - To edit alt text (descriptive text for your image), select Edit alt text.
 Enter the alt text description of the image, and then select Apply.
-The character limit for Twitter alt text is 420 characters.
-Alt text is not supported for animated GIFs or videos.
+The character limit for Twitter is 420 characters.

-- Optional: If you’ve uploaded a video, select Edit video details to:
+If you’ve uploaded a video, you can select Edit video details to: